Glamorous Temptation: Main cast

 Initially known by the name Sang-yi, Il-joo was born to her father's mistress.
 After her foster mother's death, II-joo is brought under the care of Hyeong-woo's family, who raise her as a close relative.
 She falls in love with Hyeong-woo, but gets extremely jealous when her close friend Eun-soo and Hyeong-woo fall for each other.
-She eventually takes matters into her own hands, betraying her friend and eventually rises up as a presidential candidate.
+She eventually takes matters into her own hands, betraying her friend and later rising up as a presidential candidate.